23 Business Analyst (BA) Resume Samples for 2024

 Before we started BeamJobs, one of our co-founders was a business analyst for five years, so we know firsthand that there is an incredible amount of variability in what a business analyst does day-to-day.

-Because of this wide range of responsibilities, it can be really hard to put together a resume or write a business analyst cover letter.
+Because of this wide range of responsibilities, it can be really hard to build a resume or write a business analyst cover letter.
 Here, we’re gonna lay out all you need to know about your business analyst resume.

 These resume samples have worked to help fellow BAs land jobs at great companies like Stripe and Microsoft.
 We’ll also share some tips that we’ve learned from other great business analyst hiring managers to help you land that first-round interview.